-If you are on regular medication, the list of medications can be viewed via NHS app, my GP app, or Online Access.
+If you are on regular medication, the list of medications can be viewed via NHS app, my GP app, or Patient Access.

 Please note: NHS app is NOT the same as NHS Covid-19 app.